Open accessibility options

 Legal basis

 If you have consented to the processing and storage of your data through embedded audio and video elements, this consent serves as the legal basis for data processing (Art.
-6 (1) (a) GDPR) .
-In principle, your data will also be stored and processed based on our legitimate interest (Art.
-6 (1) (f) GDPR) in fast and effective communication with you or other customers and business partners.
+6 para.
+1 lit. a GDPR).
+In principle, your data is also stored and processed based on our legitimate interest (Art.
+6 para.
+1 lit. f GDPR) in fast and effective communication with you or other customers and business partners.
 However, we only use the embedded audio and video elements if you have given your consent.

 Vimeo Privacy Policy